dang1840/SEIS635FinalProject/README.md

 * Combined all database table into for easier managing
 * Refactor and Clean up Code more, so that it can easier to maintenance and readable
 * Adding more Junit Test coverage.
+* Run directly jar in folder Deliverables and include additional dependencies such as mysql, log4j for solution simply: Click and Run Program without compiling the code: